moj-analytical-services/splink/docs/topic_guides/feature_engineering.md

 >    - 'Jaro_winkler_similarity >= 0.88' with SQL rule: jaro_winkler_similarity("first_name_l", "first_name_r") >= 0.88
 >    - 'All other comparisons' with SQL rule: ELSE

-## Appendix

-### Phonetic Transformation Algorithm In Detail
-#### Soundex

-Soundex is a phonetic algorithm that assigns a code to words based on their sound.
-The Soundex algorithm works by converting a word into a four-character code, where the first character is the first letter of the word, and the next three characters are numerical codes representing the word's remaining consonants.
-Vowels and some consonants, such as H, W, and Y, are ignored.

-The Soundex algorithm works by following these steps:

-1. Retain the first letter of the word and remove all other vowels and the letters "H", "W", and "Y".

-2. Replace each remaining consonant (excluding the first letter) with a numerical code as follows:
-    1. B, F, P, and V are replaced with "1"
-    2. C, G, J, K, Q, S, X, and Z are replaced with "2"
-    3. D and T are replaced with "3"
-    4. L is replaced with "4"
-    5. M and N are replaced with "5"
-    6. R is replaced with "6"

-3. Combine the first letter and the numerical codes to form a four-character code.
-If there are fewer than four characters, pad the code with zeros.

-For example, the Soundex code for the name "Smith" is S530, and the code for "Smyth" is also S530.
-This allows for similar-sounding names to be indexed and searched together.

-#### Metaphone
-Metaphone is an improved version of the Soundex algorithm that was developed to handle a wider range of words and languages.
-The Metaphone algorithm assigns a code to a word based on its phonetic pronunciation, but it takes into account the sound of the entire word, rather than just its first letter and consonants.
-The Metaphone algorithm works by applying a set of rules to the word's pronunciation, such as converting the "TH" sound to a "T" sound, or removing silent letters.
-The resulting code is a variable-length string of letters that represents the word's pronunciation.

-The Metaphone algorithm works by following these steps:

-1. Convert the word to uppercase and remove all non-alphabetic characters.

-2. Apply a set of pronunciation rules to the word, such as:
-    1. Convert the letters "C" and "K" to "K"
-    2. Convert the letters "PH" to "F"
-    3. Convert the letters "W" and "H" to nothing if they are not at the beginning of the word

-3. Apply a set of replacement rules to the resulting word, such as:
-    1. Replace the letter "G" with "J" if it is followed by an "E", "I", or "Y"
-    2. Replace the letter "C" with "S" if it is followed by an "E", "I", or "Y"
-    3. Replace the letter "X" with "KS"

-4. If the resulting word ends with "S", remove it.

-5. If the resulting word ends with "ED", "ING", or "ES", remove it.

-6. If the resulting word starts with "KN", "GN", "PN", "AE", "WR", or "WH", remove the first letter.

-7. If the resulting word starts with a vowel, retain the first letter.

-8. Retain the first four characters of the resulting word, or pad it with zeros if it has fewer than four characters.

-For example, the Metaphone code for the name "Smith" is SM0, and the code for "Smyth" is also SM0.
-This allows for more accurate indexing and searching of similar-sounding words.

-#### Double Metaphone
-Double Metaphone is an extension of the Metaphone algorithm that generates two codes for each word, one for the primary pronunciation and one for an alternate pronunciation.
-The Double Metaphone algorithm is designed to handle a wide range of languages and dialects, and it is more accurate than the original Metaphone algorithm.

-The Double Metaphone algorithm works by applying a set of rules to the word's pronunciation, similar to the Metaphone algorithm, but it generates two codes for each word.
-The primary code is the most likely pronunciation of the word, while the alternate code represents a less common pronunciation.

-The Double Metaphone algorithm works by following these steps:

-1. Convert the word to uppercase and remove all non-alphabetic characters.

-2. Apply a set of pronunciation rules to the word, such as:
-    1. Convert the letters "C" and "K" to "K"
-    2. Convert the letters "PH" to "F"
-    3. Convert the letters "W" and "H" to nothing if they are not at the beginning of the word

-3. Apply a set of replacement rules to the resulting word, such as:
-    1. Replace the letter "G" with "J" if it is followed by an "E", "I", or "Y"
-    2. Replace the letter "C" with "S" if it is followed by an "E", "I", or "Y"
-    3. Replace the letter "X" with "KS"

-4. If the resulting word ends with "S", remove it.

-5. If the resulting word ends with "ED", "ING", or "ES", remove it.

-6. If the resulting word starts with "KN", "GN", "PN", "AE", "WR", or "WH", remove the first letter.

-7. If the resulting word starts with "X", "Z", "GN", or "KN", retain the first two characters.

-8. Apply a second set of rules to the resulting word to generate an alternative code.

-9. Return the primary and alternative codes as a tuple.

-The second set of rules for the alternative code is similar to the first set, but it takes into account different contexts in the word.
-The alternative code is generated by following these steps:

-1. Apply a set of prefix rules, such as:
-    1. Convert the letter "G" at the beginning of the word to "K" if it is followed by "N", "NED", or "NER"
-    2. Convert the letter "A" at the beginning of the word to "E" if it is followed by "SCH"

-2. Apply a set of suffix rules, such as:
-    1. Convert the letters "E" and "I" at the end of the word to "Y"
-    2. Convert the letters "S" and "Z" at the end of the word to "X"
-    3. Remove the letter "D" at the end of the word if it is preceded by "N"

-3. Apply a set of replacement rules, such as:
-    1. Replace the letter "C" with "X" if it is followed by "IA" or "H"
-    2. Replace the letter "T" with "X" if it is followed by "IA" or "CH"

-4. Retain the first four characters of the resulting word, or pad it with zeros if it has fewer than four characters.

-5. If the resulting word starts with "X", "Z", "GN", or "KN", retain the first two characters.

-6. Return the alternative code.

-For example, the Double Metaphone code for the name "Smith" is SM0 and XMT, while the code for "Smyth" is also SM0 and XMT.
-This allows for even more accurate indexing and searching of similar-sounding words.